-In Austria, the new package travel law (PRG) comes into force on July 1st, 2018.
-The following article explains which rights you will have then.
+In Austria, the new package travel law (PRG) came into force on July 1st, 2018.
+The following article explains which rights you have since then.

 The article The new package travel law provides detailed information regarding which types of travels the new rules are applicable to.

 The new law is applicable to package travels booked on or after July 1st, 2018.
-If you have already booked your summer vacation, it is covered by the "old" legal provisions (read more).
+If you have already booked your summer vacation before that date, it is covered by the old legal provisions (read more).

 Information duties before conclusion of contract

 Before a contract is binding, the tour operator and eventually the travel agency have to inform you about the essential elements of the journey, including: